How to Plan a Birthday Party

 My Best Advice: Plan Ahead and Make Lists

-I will start off with the most important tips of planning a stress-free party.
-Two things:
+I will start off with the two most important tips of planning a stress-free party.

 - Plan Ahead - You will never regret planning ahead.
 I have put together a few easy steps that I use when planning a party.
 Planning means just what it says.
 You're sure to cause stress if you are putting something together at the last minute, so take time to plan ahead.